kaka51/deep-learning-challenge/README.md

 Results: Using bulleted lists and images to support your answers, address the following questions:

 Data Preprocessing
+- drop the non-beneficial columns "EIN" and "NAME"
+- cutoff value based on 'APPLICATION_TYPE' count less than 500 as others
+- cutoff value based on 'CLASSIFICATION' count less than 1500 as others
+- pd.get_dummies to convert categorical data to numeric
+- set "IS_SUCCESSFUL" as target and other as features
+- train_test_split to split the data into test and train dataset
+- standardscaler to scale the dataset

 What variable(s) are the target(s) for your model?

 What variable(s) are the features for your model?
 What variable(s) should be removed from the input data because they are neither targets nor features?

 Compiling, Training, and Evaluating the Model

 How many neurons, layers, and activation functions did you select for your neural network model, and why?